yashodhank/csv2rest/README.md

 If the `type` is set to `disabled`, no other options, such as `name` is required.
 This will cause this field to be completely ignored.

-When the type of the column is a `string`, the `strip` parameter is to trim both the begin and the end of the string if needed.
-Is optional and if not specified, defaults at `false`.
-Enabling this feature can greatly decrease performances.

 We recommend using a `string` type when the column is a hash, because its way lighter to compare few `char` than to compare a whole n bits hash.